 If you leave the country during the period you are entitled to benefits, the government will not pay for those days.

-You may face criminal charges if you lie, so be honest about where you were.
+If you lie, you may face criminal charges, so be honest about where you were.
 Be sure to click ‘continue’ after filling out this information.

 Step 5: Update Work and Wages Information If You Are Self-Employed